statycc/pymwp/guide/index.md

 that produces an $\infty$-free simple valued matrix, the program variables' value growth is polynomially bounded in inputs.

-Program fails the analysis if it is assigned a matrix that always contains infinite coefficients, no matter the choices.
+Program fails the analysis, if it is assigned a matrix that always contains infinite coefficients, no matter the choices.
 Then it is not possible to establish polynomial growth bound.
 For these programs pymwp reports "infinite" result.